BBaysinger/bb-portfolio/docs/milestones/2025-10-16-iac-deploy-complete.md

-# Milestone: IaC Deployment Workflow Substantially Complete (2025-10-16)
+# Infrastructure Deployment Workflow Complete (2025-10-16)

-We have reached a stable, repeatable end-to-end deployment workflow driven by Infrastructure as Code and a single local orchestrator.
+Stable, repeatable end-to-end deployment workflow implemented using Infrastructure as Code and local orchestration.

-## Highlights
+## Implementation Summary

 - Terraform-managed EC2 stack with preserved Elastic IP (44.246.43.116)
 - IAM-first runtime (no long-lived AWS creds on the instance)